pnp/sp-starter-kit/source/react-application-collab-footer/README.md

 ## Prerequisites

+The shared links are retrieved from a term set called `PnP-CollabFooter-SharedLinks`.
+This termset's intended use must be set for to be used for site navigation.
+The url is set in the terms property "simple link or header".
+The termset is created when applying the pnp tenant template found in the instructrions.
+The xml used to provision the termset can be found [here](../../provisioning/starterkit.xml).

 Personalized links only works if a custom property called `PnP-CollabFooter-MyLinks` has been added on the user profile service.
 This is string based property with maximum lenght.
 As there's no APIs to automate the property creation to the user profile service, this property will need to be manually created to enable the personalized links capability.

-Personalized links capability does not also work in on-premises as there's no APIs to access the user profile service remotely.In SharePoint Online this is performed using CSOM APIs which are abstracted by using PnPjs library.
+Instructions to set up the custom property can be found [here](../../documentation/tenant-settings.md#create-a-custom-property-in-the-user-profile-service).

+Both property names can be changed in the SPFx extension properties.

 ## Solution

 Solution|Author(s)
 --------|---------
-folder name | Author details
+react-application-collab-footer | Paolo Pialorsi react-application-collab-footer | David Opdendries

 ## Version history

 Version|Date|Comments
 -------|----|--------
+1.0|May 9, 2018|Initial release
-1.0|December 25, 2019|Initial release for SharePoint Starter Kit v2
+2.0|January 1, 2020|Initial release for SharePoint Starter Kit v2

 ## Disclaimer